redpanda-data/connect/website/docs/components/outputs/elasticsearch.md

 ### `aws`

-`object` Enables and customises connectivity to Amazon Elastic Service.
+Enables and customises connectivity to Amazon Elastic Service.

+Type: `object`
+Default: `{"credentials":{"id":"","profile":"","role":"","role_external_id":"","secret":"","token":""},"enabled":false,"endpoint":"","region":"eu-west-1"}`

 ### `aws.enabled`

-`bool` Whether to connect to Amazon Elastic Service.
+Whether to connect to Amazon Elastic Service.

+Type: `bool`
+Default: `false`

 ### `aws.region`

-`string` The AWS region to target.
+The AWS region to target.

+Type: `string`
+Default: `"eu-west-1"`

 ### `aws.endpoint`

-`string` Allows you to specify a custom endpoint for the AWS API.
+Allows you to specify a custom endpoint for the AWS API.

+Type: `string`
+Default: `""`

 ### `aws.credentials`

-`object` Optional manual configuration of AWS credentials to use.
+Optional manual configuration of AWS credentials to use.
 More information can be found [in this document](/docs/guides/aws).

+Type: `object`
+Default: `{"id":"","profile":"","role":"","role_external_id":"","secret":"","token":""}`

 ### `aws.credentials.profile`

-`string` A profile from `~/.aws/credentials` to use.
+A profile from `~/.aws/credentials` to use.

+Type: `string`
+Default: `""`

 ### `aws.credentials.id`

-`string` The ID of credentials to use.
+The ID of credentials to use.

+Type: `string`
+Default: `""`

 ### `aws.credentials.secret`

-`string` The secret for the credentials being used.
+The secret for the credentials being used.

+Type: `string`
+Default: `""`

 ### `aws.credentials.token`

-`string` The token for the credentials being used, required when using short term credentials.
+The token for the credentials being used, required when using short term credentials.

+Type: `string`
+Default: `""`

 ### `aws.credentials.role`

-`string` A role ARN to assume.
+A role ARN to assume.

+Type: `string`
+Default: `""`

 ### `aws.credentials.role_external_id`

-`string` An external ID to provide when assuming a role.
+An external ID to provide when assuming a role.

+Type: `string`
+Default: `""`